 Most people have seen dogs tilt their heads to the side as if questioning something.
 It commonly happens when dogs hear a new sound or see something they don't quite understand.
 Head tilting is especially common in puppies.
 This behavior can have a few different meanings.

 A dog might cock her head to the side to get in a better position to hear or see something.
 Consider that a dog's muzzle can obstruct vision.
 Perhaps the ear flaps muffle some sounds.
-Momentarily tilting the head might just be a way to see or hear better.
+Momentarily tilting the head might be a way to see or hear better.
+There is also some evidence that this is a sign of concentration and reasoning.

 02 of 11

 It's one of the grossest things a dog can do.
 Poop-eating, also called coprophagia, is a common habit among dogs.
-We may never fully understand why so many dogs enjoy eating feces.
-Theories abound, including poop-eating being a natural instinct, a sign of illness or malnutrition, the effect of anxiety and stress, or a form of pica (the compulsion to eat non-food items).
+We may never fully understand why so many dogs eat feces.
+Theories abound, including poop-eating being an instinct, a sign of illness or malnutrition, the effect of anxiety and stress, or a form of pica (the compulsion to eat non-food items).

 03 of 11